 This is a job for another application wizard.
-So create yet another new project, but this time select the type as CLR in the left pane of the New Project dialog box and the template as Windows Forms Application.
-You can then enter the project name as Ex1\05 as shown in Figure 1-25.

-There are no options to choose from in this case, so click the OK button to create the project.
+So, create yet another new project, but this time select the type as CLR in the left pane of the New Project dialog box, and the template as Windows Forms Application.
+You can then enter the project name as Ex1_05.
+There are no options to choose from in this case, so click OK to create the project.

-The Solution Explorer pane in Figure 1-26 shows the files that have been generated for this project.
+The Solution Explorer pane in Figure 1-22 shows the files that have been generated for this project.

-There are considerably fewer files in this project-if you look in the directories, you'll see there are a total of 15 including the solution files.
-One reason for this is the initial GUI is much simpler than the native C++ application using MFC.
+There are considerably fewer files in this project - if you look in the directories, you'll see that there are a total of 15, including the solution files.
+One reason is that the initial GUI is much simpler than the native C++ application using MFC.
 The Windows Forms application has no menus or toolbars, and there is only one window.
-Of course, you can add all these things quite easily, but the wizard for a Windows Forms application does not assume you want them from the start.
+Of course you can add all these things quite easily, but the wizard for a Windows Forms application does not assume you want them from the start.

-The Editor window looks rather different as Figure 1-27 shows.
+The Editor window looks rather different for this project, as Figure 1-23 shows.

 The Editor window shows an image of the application window rather than code.
-The reason for this is that developing the GUI for a Windows Forms is oriented towards a graphical design approach rather than a coding approach.
-You add GUI components to the application window by dragging or placing them there graphically, and Visual C++ 2005 automatically generates the code to display them.
-If you press Ctrl+Alt+X or select View > Toolbox, you'll see an additional window displayed showing a list of GUI components as in Figure 1-28.
+The reason for this is that developing the GUI for a Windows Forms application is oriented toward a graphical design approach rather than a coding approach.
+You add GUI components to the application window by dragging or placing them there graphically, and Visual C++ 2010 automatically generates the code to display them.
+If you press Ctrl+Alt+X or select View ➡ Toolbox you'll see an additional window showing a list of GUI components, as in Figure 1-24.

 The Toolbox window presents a list of standard components that you can add to a Windows Forms application.
-You can try adding some buttons to the window for Ex1\05.
-Click Button in the Toolbox window list and then click in the client area of the Ex1\05 application window that is displayed in the Editor window where you want the button to be placed.
+If you scroll down you will see there are many more groups of controls available.
+You can try adding some buttons to the window for Ex1_05.
+Click Button in the Toolbox window list and then click in the client area of the Ex1_05 application window, displayed in the Editor window, where you want the button to be placed.
 You can adjust the size of the button by dragging its borders, and you can reposition the button by dragging it around.
-You can also change the caption just by typing - try entering Start on the keyboard and then press Enter.
-The caption changes and along the way another window displays, showing the properties for the button.
-I won't go into these now, but essentially these are the specifications that affect the appearance of the button, and you can change these to suit your application.
-Try adding another button with the caption Stop, for example.
-The Editor window will look like Figure 1-29.
+You can also change the caption.
+Right-click the button, select Properties from the pop-up, and then select the button1 value for the Text property in the Appearance group of properties.
+You can then enter Start on the keyboard and then press Enter to change the button label.
+The Properties window shows many other properties for the button as well.
+I won't go into these now, but essentially they are the specifications that affect the appearance of the button, and you can change them to suit your application.
+Try adding another button with the label Stop, for example.
+The Editor window will look as shown in Figure 1-25.